emberjs/guides.emberjs.com/README.md

 divshot push
 ```

-Verify that the content looks good at http://development.ember-guides.divshot.io/<revision number>.
+Verify that the content looks good at http://development.ember-guides.divshot.io/.

 If there are no obvious defects, you're ready to publish the site content and search content: